kirillvy/react-slots/README.md

 be nested.
 Same behavior as if nesting a ConditionalSlot inside a ConditionalSlot.Else, but it is possible to have multiple, the same way else-ifs work in JavaScript.
 Processed in the order added.

+### ConditionalSlot.Else

+Component that renders if none of the elements have rendered.
+Must be the last child.

 ### createGlobalSlotContext (0.3 onwards)